-Reduce – Reduce the soft plastics you send to landfill by choosing loose produce at the supermarket, or products sold in paperboard boxes or recyclable (1-7) plastic containers.
+Reduce – Reduce the soft plastics you send to landfill by choosing loose produce at the supermarket, or products sold in paperboard boxes or recyclable (1, 2 and 5) plastic containers.

 Reuse – Carry your reusable coffee mug, water bottle, bags, straw and take away container with you when you’re out.
 Donate items in good condition to an opshop for reuse by others.
 Or pass on excess food to a food redistribution program such as On The House.

-Recycle – Recycle any paper, cardboard, tins, cans and hard plastic containers with 1-7 in a triangle.
+Recycle – Recycle any paper, cardboard, tins, cans and hard plastic containers with 1, 2 and 5 in a triangle.
 Other product recycling options are also available on the Zero Waste Taranaki Directory.

 Recharge the soil – Place any food scraps, meat, bones, seafood shells, egg shells, tea bags, coffee grinds or indoor cut flowers in your food scraps bin each week to be turned into compost.
 Or set up a compost at home to also compost green waste, tissues, and home compostable packaging.